 - North America

 Climate change is damaging the environment, human health and well-being and, in some cases, human security in North America.
-Drought conditions in California and Texas have been exacerbated by by approximately 15 – 20%.
+Drought conditions in California and Texas have been exacerbated by global warming by approximately 15 – 20%.

 The European region has seen some improvement in environmental changes, especially in air quality.